Variables and Conditions

 Here are the relevant ones explained:

-• Toggle Add Remove: adds a value to the array or removes it in case it is already in
+• Toggle Add Remove: Adds a value to the array or removes it if it's already there.

-Example: In a setup with multiple cameras you want to have one button controlling gain on several cameras at once.
-You can setup buttons to add more than 1 ID to the DeviceIndex to make this possible.
-ParameterReferences that already reference the Var:DeviceIndex will now control all Devices in the array.
+Example: In a setup with multiple cameras, you may want to have one button controlling gain on several cameras at once.
+You can set up buttons to add more than one ID to the DeviceIndex to make this possible.
+ParameterReferences that already reference Var:DeviceIndex will now control all Devices in the array.

 Variable with multiple active values shown in tree